Engaging school students with science, technology, engineering and maths – STEM

 Shape Your Future webinars

-STEM career journeys with Australia’s rising stars.
-Join us as we give students across Australia the chance to interact with the country’s brightest minds who are shaping the future through STEM.
+STEM career journeys with Australia’s STEM stars.
+Join us as we give students across Australia the chance to hear from Australian scientists, engineers & technologists who are shaping the future through STEM.
 The series will showcase the diverse and dynamic journey’s that these inspiring individuals have taken in their career journeys.

 Sign up for the STELR newsletter